MileHacker Logo

 • Arrange your rental vehicle in advance, especially during peak season (October to May).

-• A valid driver's license is needed.
+• A valid driver'a driver's license is needed.
 An International Driving Permit (IDP) is recommended for non-U.S. License holders.

 • A major credit card in the renter's name for deposit and how to pay.